bennysalo/predict-recidivism/README.md

 The manuscript specifically mentions the following to be found on these pages

-* Descriptive statistics as an extention to Table 1 in the revised manuscript can be accessed through [this link](analyses_of_results/table_1_desciptive_statistics.md).
+* Descriptive statistics as an extension to Table 1 in the revised manuscript can be accessed through [this link](analyses_of_results/table_1_desciptive_statistics.md).
-* The process for chosing tuning parameters and R packages used are documented [here](computational_details.pdf)
+* The process for choosing tuning parameters and R packages used are documented [here](computational_details.pdf)

+(Updated 2019-02-13)